ShreyKumar/StudyCat/deliverable-02/iteration-02.review.md

 * For our next iteration we are planning on implementing the goals that we planned earlier but were not able to complete such as user data persistence, and multi-platform support.
 We believe that these are important features that should be implemeneted for our MVP, which we explain above.
 * For the MVP we also want to have group functionality implemented, as this was one of the key unique features of our app.
 * We also plan on adding some smaller features such as being able to customize appearance of the cat/user and adding custom user-defined productivity levels (being able create our own productivity categories).

+## Important Files in Chrome Extension
+`post.js` - posts data to the server based on user input and handles UI update upon recieving result `monitor.js` - monitors background tab activity and makes a post request to the server every 1 minute `import/*` - all imported libraries
+`main.html`- the page to display if the user clicks on the extension `main.css` - the main css file to style the extension